pmontelo/alien-sound-card/README.md

 I hope the information here preserves the memories of the alien sounding speech technology that was available to hobbyists at RadioShack stores.

-I retain all rights to the doorbell.
+I retain all rights to the doorbell, otherwise have fun.
 Please enjoy!

 ### License